 Olive oil contains lightening agents in addition to its undeniable ability to give hair a certain softness and sheen.
 It’s excellent for counteracting any drying effects lemon juice may have on your hair.
 Mix a tablespoon or two of olive oil in a cup of water with one tablespoon of pure lemon juice.
 Massage mixture into hair and leave to soak for 30 minutes.
 Rinse well; two shampoos may be required to completely remove the olive oil.

 Another old-fashioned method used for brightening hair is chamomile.
 Regular chamomile tea mixed with lemon juice can be rinsed through hair daily until the desired effect is achieved.
 Enhanced results can be seen if you boil the tea yourself using chamomile flowers.
 Using the natural flowers instead of tea bags seems to have a much stronger effect.

 Honey is a superb hair lightener because it naturally contains traces of hydrogen peroxide.
 You can mix a tablespoon of honey with a cup of water and let it sit for 30 minutes to allow the peroxide to develop.
 Then coat hair completely with the mixture and allow it to sit for at least 20 minutes.
 After applying the mixture, you can also cover hair with saran wrap and leave overnight.
 Add a tablespoon of olive oil to the mix for an intense overnight moisture treatment.

-After using any of these methods, you can enhance your results by sitting with your hair in the sun for about 20-30 minutes.
-The sun is known for its brightening effect on hair, and the items listed above will further activate the sun’s lightening power.
+After using any of these methods, you can enhance your results by sitting with your hair in the sun for about 15-30 minutes.
+The sun is known for its brightening effect on hair, and the items listed above will further activate the sun’s lightning power.

 Did you make one of my recipes?
 I would love to see it.
 Take a photo and tag me on Instagram @cultureatz.